Funi1234/InternetSpaceships/README.md

 # InternetSpaceships
-Repository to hold our experiments where we messing around with the Eve API
+Repository to hold our experiments where we mess around with the Eve API

 ## Resources
 This section contains links and URI's to useful development resources